Hi and welcome to this restorative class.

 And slowly meet me in a tabletop position.

-We're going to do a couple of gentle cat and cows here.
+Knees are right beneath the hips palms right beneath the shoulders we're going to do a couple of gentle cat and cows here With the inhale,

-Drop the belly.
+Drop the belly,

-Lift the chest.
+Lift the chest,

 Look up.

-Starting with the tailbone all the way to your neck.
+And then exhale around the spine starting with the tailbone all the way to your neck,

-Chin on the chest.
+Chin on the chest And inhale again,

-Lifting the sit bones.
+Lifting the sit bones,

 Shoulders away from the ears.